-Nexus S getting improved NFC capabilities in future updatesAlex Wagner - Deputy Managing Editor, News Desk
+Nexus S getting improved NFC capabilities in future updatesAlex Wagner - Editorial Director of News and Content

 The shiny new Nexus S, which you can see Aaron unbox right here, is Google's poster child for near field communication support in Android.
 As of this writing, though, the Nexus S and its NFC chip is only capable of reading a signal, not transmitting one like is necessary with mobile payment services.
 That'll be changing soon, as NXP, the company behind the NFC chip inside the Nexus S, has said that Android 2.3 and its SDK will be updated in phases and will eventually support the full NFC functionality.
 There's no word on exactly these updates will come, but NXP says that they'll be included in updates to Gingerbread rather than pushed back for inclusion in the next major Android update.